Shraga Simmons: Jewish education

-Pro-Israel activism
+Zionist activism

 Simmons is an activist in matters regarding media bias relating to the Arab–Israeli conflict.
 In 2000, he co-founded HonestReporting.com, the pro-Israel media watch group.
 In 2012, he authored David & Goliath, a study of Western media bias in coverage of the Arab–Israeli conflict.
 As a historical study of the years 2000–2011, the book is sourced with over 2,000 footnotes and includes statistical studies that claim to document a pervasive pro-Palestinian slant in the New York Times, CNN and much of the British media.

 In 2006 he produced a short film "Photo Fraud in Lebanon" which became the first Jewish-themed video to register 5 million views.
-In 2009 he produced a video which exposed glaring inconsistencies in media coverage of the Gaza flotilla raid.
+In 2011 he produced a video which exposed glaring inconsistencies in media coverage of the 2010 Gaza flotilla raid.

 In 2012 he wrote, directed and produced a short Internet film, The Red Line, explaining the urgency of preventing Iran from acquiring nuclear weapons.

 In 2017 he wrote, directed and produced Jerusalem: Unite or Divide?, a film and marketing campaign to promote the 50th anniversary of reunified Jerusalem.